-Your immune system is your body’s internal shield.
-It protects you from illness-causing bacteria and viruses.
-This defensive system also safeguards you from allergens, which are normally harmless.
+Your immune system is your body’s internal shield designed to protect you from illness-causing bacteria and viruses.
+This defensive system also safeguards you from allergens, which normally are harmless.
 For some people, though, allergens cause the immune system to overreact.
-Your body releases chemicals called “histamines” to protect you from what your immune system thinks is a dangerous allergen.
-This is when you feel the side effects of having an allergy.
+Your body releases chemicals called histamines to protect you from what your immune system thinks is a dangerous allergen.
+This is when you feel the effects of having an allergy.

 Feel free to email us regarding any scheduling or general questions!